fr0gger/SuperPeHasher/README.md

 ## Running the tests

-Once you installed the requirements you can run the file pehasher.py with a file.
+Once you installed the requirements you can run the file pehasher.py with a file as input.

 ```
 python pehasher.py sample.exe